 Revise guidance describing substantive credit enhancements, particularly to revise reference to the first loss “tranche” as the first loss “position” and clarify that securitization tranches that do not have contractual principal and interest payments along with substantive credit enhancement do not qualify as a Schedule D Bond and shall be reported on Schedule BA.
 (Tranches without contractual principal and interest payments are considered residual tranches shall be on Schedule BA.)
+(Subsequent to these edits further discussion and updates to the residual guidance were adopted.
+These revisions improve the guidance and remove specific references to contractual principal and interest payments.)

-Document the outcome of small group discussions around the application of the bond principles (particularly the equity-backed example in Appendix I) to feeder fund structures.
+Document the outcome of small group discussions around the application of the bond principles, particularly the equity-backed example, to feeder fund structures.
 Feeder fund structures shall not automatically be assumed to qualify for bond classification (even if the ultimate collateral is fixed income), nor be automatically precluded bond classification.
 The substance of the investment should be the determining factor in these and other similar situations.
 In particular, the assessment of feeder fund structures should evaluate whether the structure ensures the pass through of the underlying cash flows, or whether uncertainty as to the timing or amount of cash flows is introduced by the structure.

-Requested interested parties to work with NAIC staff in proposing revisions to capture examples currently in Appendix I of the bond definition into the main components of the bond definition.
+Requested interested parties to work with NAIC staff in proposing revisions to capture the elements that may introduce equity-like characteristics into the main components of the bond definition.

 In addition to the revisions incorporated from the July 18, 2022, call, the Working Group also heard comments and elected not to incorporate revisions for the following items: